knail1/datascience.cleaningdata.assignment/README.md

 # datascience.cleaningdata.assignment
 ## Name: Omer Ansari, 2.28.16

+This repo contains:
+* this README.md file
+* Codebook.md , which goes through the transformations and variables in detail
+* run_analysis.R : the actual script which tidied the data
+* course3_finalAssignment_tidyData.csv : the tidy data produced by the script.

 The  README.md file is required to explain how all scripts work.
 What follows are the details
 * It is really simple, since everything is in  the same script run_analysis.R.